electron-elements/electron-elements/code_of_conduct.md

 Please report it to `priyankp390@gmail.com`.
 Your info will be kept confidential but the report maybe made public or discussed with team members privately.

+Team member's if you come across any of the violation please report it the whole team in team discussion.

 ## Scope

-We expect this code of conduct to be followed by each and every individuals participating in every repository in this org.
+We expect this code of conduct to be followed by each and every individuals participating to this org.

-## License and Attribution
 ## License and Attribution

 This Code of Conduct is adapted from the